markwkiehl/blynk_blueprint_asset_tracking/README.md

 ## Functional Requirements
 - Only publish location information when the GPS has a fix and the location has moved more than 122 m / 400 ft since it was powered on.
 - Track the device location and speed on a map in a web dashboard and mobile app.
+- Publish the device position after it boots and a GPS fix is obtained.
+- Publish the date/time in UTC when the device last published data.

 ## Overview
 A Particle Boron with attached GPS FeatherWing reads the device location. &nbsp; The location data is pushed from the Particle cellular device to the Blynk IoT platform via a Particle Webhook. &nbsp; The data is then visualized on both a Blynk web dashboard and mobile app. &nbsp; A related detailed tutorial [How to connect a Particle device to Blynk](https://blynk.io/blog/how-to-connect-a-particle-device-to-blynk) is available.